HRDexDB: A Paired Human-Robot Dataset for Cross-Embodiment Dexterous Grasping: Abstract

 \section{Abstract}

-We present \textbf{HRDexDB}, a large-scale, multi-modal dataset of high-fidelity dexterous grasping sequences featuring both human and diverse robotic hands.
+We present \textbf{HRDexDB}, a paired cross-embodiment dexterous grasping dataset of high-fidelity dexterous grasping sequences featuring both human and diverse robotic hands.
 Unlike existing datasets, HRDexDB provides a comprehensive collection of grasping trajectories across human hands and multiple robot hand embodiments, spanning 100 diverse objects.
-Leveraging state-of-the-art vision methods and a new dedicated multi-camera system, our HRDexDB offers high-precision spatiotemporal 3D ground-truth motion for both the agent and the manipulated object.
-To facilitate the study of physical interaction, HRDexDB includes high-resolution tactile signals, synchronized multi-view video, and egocentric video streams.
-The dataset comprises 1.4K grasping trials, encompassing both successes and failures, each enriched with visual, kinematic, and tactile modalities.
-By providing closely aligned captures of human dexterity and robotic execution on the same target objects under comparable grasping motions, HRDexDB serves as a foundational benchmark for multi-modal policy learning and cross-domain dexterous manipulation.
+Leveraging state-of-the-art vision methods and a dedicated multi-camera system, HRDexDB offers high-precision spatiotemporal 3D ground-truth motion for both the agent and the manipulated object.
+The dataset comprises 2.1K grasping trials, each enriched with synchronized visual and kinematic modalities, with contact-force signals available for tactile-enabled robotic hands.
+By providing closely aligned captures of human dexterity and robotic execution on the same target objects under comparable grasping motions, HRDexDB serves as a foundational benchmark for cross-embodiment dexterous manipulation.